Sydney apartment high-rise evacuated after ‘cracking’ heard

 More than 140 residents of the Opal Tower in Sydney’s Olympic Park were forced from their homes along with occupants of nearby houses.

-Train stations and roads near the building have been closed while New South Wales state fire and rescue personnel assess the structural integrity of the building.
+Train stations and roads near the building were closed while New South Wales state fire and rescue personnel assessed the structural integrity of the building.
 Aerial footage showed firefighters setting up tents around the building and redirecting pedestrians.

-New South Wales Police said in a statement that several residents left the building in the morning after hearing “cracking noises.”
+New South Wales police said in a statement that several residents left the building in the morning after hearing “cracking noises.”

 Most Read Nation & World Stories